 Wander the lanes and alleys of the Old Quarter, sampling some of Vietnam’s most delicious street food

 Your adventure begins in earnest as you head north from the capital on the sleeper train to Lao Cai, a remote mountain town on the Chinese border.
 From here a two-hour drive will take you off the beaten track and into minority country, where you’ll begin your two-day trek — passing through Red Dao and Xa Pho villages, valleys dotted with bamboo huts, and rice terraces backed by jungle.
-Your guide will introduce you to the locals, who’ll show you how they make rice paper, silver jewelry, and intricate embroidery.
+Your guide will introduce you to the locals, who’ll show you how they make rice paper, silver jewellery, and intricate embroidery.
 You’ll spend your nights at two different rural lodges, both amid stunning mountain scenery, and have a full day free to relax and rest up for the next leg of your journey.

 Hike to remote Nam Cang village for spectacular views over mountains, waterfalls and plunging valleys